 Junior researchers (postdocs, straight after completing their PhDs) are to be given the chance to turn results attained in their PhD studies into usable products.
 To be eligible for funding, projects must demonstrate a reasonable prospect of becoming commercially viable or of leading to collaboration with non-University institutions.
 Each Innovation Grant is for a period of two year's maximum by which time the project must be completed or have secured external funding.
 The application must have the support of a University professor to ensure a necessary venue and infrastructure.
-Projects aiming at a clinical trial are not eligible for funding under this program.
+Projects aiming at a clinical trial are not eligible for funding within this program.

 - Cover page with title, name and institute, contact details